dylanlty/system-for-tabular-data-to-kg-matching-r2/README.md

 # Changes Made
 (compared to the System for Round 1 - https://github.com/dylanlty/system-for-tabular-data-to-kg-matching/)
-- Refined prompts
+- Refined prompts.
-- Set response safety of prompts to None
+- Set response safety of prompts to "None".
-- Process the cleaning of data by the LLM in batches of 15 instead all in one
+- Processed the cleaning of data by the LLM in batches of 15 instead as a whole.
-- Provide few rows for context during the matching process by the LLM rather than the whole table
+- Provided few rows for context during the matching process by the LLM, rather than using the entire table.
-- Used Gemini-1.5-flash instead of GPT-4o-mini
+- Used Gemini-1.5-Flash instead of GPT-4o-Mini.